kuba7s/Vehicles_iOS/README.md

 - **Unit Tests:** XCTest has been implemented for basic functionality testing.
 - **Manual Testing:** Perform manual testing to ensure all features work correctly across different scenarios.

-## Contributing

-- Contributions are welcome!
-Fork the repository and submit a pull request with your enhancements.
-- For major changes, please open an issue first to discuss what you would like to change.

-## License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

 ---

 This README should now accurately reflect the features, setup instructions, and usage guidelines for your Vehicles iOS App repository on GitHub.